jrobinson123/global_companies_20_questions/README.md

 ### To-Do
 There are a few additions I'm interested in trying, here they are:

 1) have the program ask questions based on other properties of the company such as profit, revenue, and number of employeees
-2) make the location section multi-layered, for example the computer could ask if the company is headquartered in China, if you said no it would rule out all cities in China like Beijing, Shanghai, and Shenzen
-3) I'm interested in this program taking in other data sets such as the Fortune 500 compared to the Global 500, it would be especially interesting with very large data sets
+2) I'm interested in this program taking in other data sets such as the Fortune 500 compared to the Global 500, it would be especially interesting with very large data sets
-4) I want to create a reverse version where the computer choosed a company and you have ask it questions and eventually correctly guess the company it was thiknking of
+3) I want to create a reverse version where the computer choosed a company and you have ask it questions and eventually correctly guess the company it was thiknking of
+4) add a weighted average to the random choice of keys in the main game loop

 ### References

-### Insight/motivation
+### Insight/motivation:
+This game effectively blends my interest with corporations and game strategy, In fact 20 questions with corporations is one of my favorite games to play with my family, however they aren't quite as interested as me.
+Creating this was a school project final.
+It is also personal passion project due to it's interesting requirement of logic, and cleverly sorting of data.